Prisons - What happens while I am in prison

 And you can find more information about ‘Healthcare in prison' by clicking here.

 ROTL lets some prisoners leave the prison for things such as work, training, job interviews or home leave.
 Quite a few prisons now do this, to help you settle back in the community.

-The prison need to do detailed risk assessments before you are allowed to leave.
-You will need to be on the highest level of privileges to show they can trust you.
+The prison needs to do detailed risk assessments before you can leave.
 In some cases a member of prison staff may escort you.